ACR Locator Beacon Servicing & Battery Replacements

 If you sell or dispose of a registered 406 MHz distress beacon, please let RCCNZ know by phoning 0800 406 111.

 For more information about disposing of your unwanted distress beacon, please Contact the Rescue Coordination Centre RCCNZ .

 Personal Locator Beacons and other items contaning lithium ion and lithium metal batteries, including power banks and cell phone battery charging cases, must be carried in carry-on baggage only.

 Please package and protect your Locator Beacon to prevent unintentional activation or damageand so that it won’t accidentally turn on during the flight.
 Tape safety switch in the "off" position.
 ACR Beacons have good protection of the safty swich, take extra care of beacons like the KTI as they have a habit of self activating

 Beacons are detected anywhere on the Earth’s surface if they are deployed correctly, By the world-wide global satellite system.

-theres nothing illegal about using a beacon anywhere other than the country its registered in, it's just that The Rescue Coordination Centre New Zealand (RCCNZ) prefer the beacon to be registered in the country its most likely to be used in, If a New Zealand coded distress beacon is activated overseas an alert will be sent to the Rescue Coordination Centre responsible for the region in which the emergency distress activation is occurring.
+The Rescue Coordination Centre New Zealand (RCCNZ) prefer the beacon to be registered in the country its most likely to be used in, If a New Zealand coded distress beacon is activated overseas an alert will be sent to the Rescue Coordination Centre responsible for the region in which the emergency distress activation is occurring.
 A second notification is then be sent to RCCNZ where they'd have all the contact details at hand and would be easily able to call the registered emergency contacts to verify if it's a genuine emergency.